-The Company's average LCR was 137% for the quarterly period ended June 30, 2018.
+The Company's average LCR decreased by 1% to 136% in the third quarter of 2018 compared to the second quarter of 2018 primarily driven by a decrease in HQLA partially offset by a decrease in NCO.
+Our LCR may fluctuate period over period as a result of ongoing business activity.
 We provide additional information on HQLA and NCO in the "High-Quality Liquid Assets" and "Net Cash Outflows" sections of this document, respectively.